ni/nimble/packages/nimble-components/src/breadcrumb/breadcrumb.spec.md

 - [breadcrumb and breadcrumb-item](https://github.com/microsoft/fast/blob/2cbba7d9ed4900ef2c69d0a9721cc98d742a583d/packages/web-components/fast-foundation/src/breadcrumb/breadcrumb.spec.md)
 - [anchor](https://github.com/microsoft/fast/blob/2cbba7d9ed4900ef2c69d0a9721cc98d742a583d/packages/web-components/fast-foundation/src/anchor/README.md) (FAST breadcrumb-item extends this) - API based on built-in [&lt;a&gt;](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) element

-Component Name: `nimble-breadcrumb`
+Component Name: `nimble-breadcrumb` (extends fast-foundation Breadcrumb)
+- Template: Unchanged (FAST's)
 - Properties/Attributes: Unchanged
 - Methods: Unchanged
 - Events: Unchanged
-- CSS Classes and Custom Properties that affect the component: Unchanged
+- CSS Classes and Custom Properties that affect the component: Unchanged/None
 - Slots: Unchanged

-Component Name: `nimble-breadcrumb-item`
+Component Name: `nimble-breadcrumb-item` (extends fast-foundation BreadcrumbItem)
 - FAST's default separator (between breadcrumb items) is `/`, however for Nimble, the default separator will be `>` (specifically the Nimble `controlsArrowExpanderRight16X16` icon)
+- Template: Unchanged (FAST's)
+    - Specifically this means nimble-breadcrumb-item will **not** directly use `nimble-anchor` in its template - rather, both nimble-breadcrumb-item and nimble-anchor, when href is set, will use the FAST Anchor template which contains an `<a>` element.
 - Properties/Attributes: Unchanged
+    - (TBD - if we want Nimble anchors/breadcrumbs to support button styles) New property **appearance** with possible values "hypertext","outline","ghost","block".
+Default is "hypertext".
+    - All FAST Anchor properties/attributes are unchanged and available
     - Note: Most expected usages will only use `href`
 - Methods: Unchanged
 - Events: Unchanged
-- CSS Classes and Custom Properties that affect the component: TBD
+- CSS Classes and Custom Properties that affect the component: Unchanged/None
-    - Properties/tokens for hyperlink font color + active/hover colors
-    - Any properties/tokens needed to support the "button-style" link rendering
 - Slots: Default for the "separator" slot is `>` as noted above; otherwise unchanged
+- Design Tokens and Styling
+    - With default/"hypertext" styling:
+        - contentFontColor (if no href set)
+        - hyperlinkFontColor (with href), hyperlinkFontColorHover (:hover), hyperlinkFontColorActive (:active), hyperlinkFontColorVisited (:visited)
+        - Link underlining: Pending visual design; if used, will just be styles (not design tokens, as it won't vary by theme)
+    - With button appearance styling, will use similar [appearanceBehaviors + styles as nimble-button](https://github.com/ni/nimble/blob/main/packages/nimble-components/src/button/styles.ts)

+(These components do not require/use a `nimble-anchor` component, but they'll share some styling/templates/design tokens as noted.)

 ### Angular integration